Cosmo-Tech/cosmotech-api/doc/Apis/UserApi.md

 # **getWorkspaceCurrentUser**
 > User getWorkspaceCurrentUser(organization\_id, workspace\_id)

-Get the details of an user with roles for a Workspace
+Get the details of the logged-in user with roles for a Workspace

 ### Parameters